hailam/genfile/README.md

 - **Adapters (`internal/adapters`):** Implement the ports.
   - _Driving Adapters:_ The CLI (`cmd/cli/main.go`) drives the application based on user input.
   - _Driven Adapters:_ Concrete file generators (`internal/adapters/png`, `internal/adapters/zip`, etc.), the `GeneratorFactory` implementation (`internal/adapters/factory`), and the `SizeParser` implementation (`internal/adapters/utils`) provide the necessary functionalities required by the core application.

-This separation allows for easier testing, maintenance, and potential replacement or addition of adapters (e.g., adding new file formats or a different UI) without modifying the core application logic.